andresmaopal/workshop-hugo-cust-360/workshop/content/viewddb/_index.en.md

 The use case for this Amazon DynamoDB table is to have fast access to data when you need to interact directly with your customer.
 Examples of use cases are mobile branch manager applications, or contact center applications, in order to check the profile of a customer, or even other dimensions you decide to increment here, as in the scenario of next best offer.

-There are several examples to expose a DynamoDB table with an API, using Amazon API Gateway, as in this blog.
+There are several examples to expose a DynamoDB table with an API, using Amazon API Gateway, as in this Workshop.
 But if your application resides inside your AWS account, you probably may use calls directly to DynamoDB SDK and API.

 If you want to check other codes used in this workshop go to your stage bucket in S3, in the "library" folder.